EHB-MCT/EnChant-It/README.md

 ### Open in Unity
 1. In the installations folder you will find a unity package.
 2. Create a new 3D project in Unity with Universal Render Pipeline (URP)
-3. Install the Oculus Integration Package on the Unity Store https://assetstore.unity.com/packages/tools/integration/oculus-integration-deprecated-82022
+3. Install the Oculus Integration Package on the Unity Store without the Voice folder. https://assetstore.unity.com/packages/tools/integration/oculus-integration-deprecated-82022
 4. Under Assets -> Import Package -> Custom Package, Add the package in the Installations folder or use the github url https://github.com/EHB-MCT/EnChant-It.git